-COLLEGE OF BUSINESS (UNIBusiness) UNI Busin ess Scholars Awards \$750 to \$1,100 per year Plan to major in a Business program High school GPA of 3.5+ and a composite ACT of 25+ Priority given to students admitted by January 15 UNI Busin ess UNI-T.E.D.
-Scholarship \$250 to \$750 per year Plan to major in a Business program High school GPA of 3.0+ Students must identify as being part of a traditionally underrepresented population (African American/Black, Hispanic/Latino, Alaskan Native or American Indian, COLLEGE OF SOCIAL AND BEHAVIORAL SCIENCES (CSBS) CSBS Scholar Awards Up to \$2,000 Academic achievement Plan to major in one of the CSBS degree programs CSBS Multicultural Scholar Awards Up to \$2,000 Underrepresented racial, cultural or ethnic background Plan to major in one of the CSBS degree programs Academic achievement Financial need may be considered Alderman Scholarships Up to \$2,000 Good academic standing Plan to major in one of the CSBS degree programs Awarded to needy, worthy and appreciative students who have experienced difficulties COLLEGE OF EDUCATION (COE) COE Scholars Award Up to \$1,000 per year Plan to major in one of the COE degree programs Academic Achievement Benjamin J. Allen Teacher Education Scholar Awards lowa resident tuition per year Plan to major in one of the COE degree programs Academic Achievement lowa resident COLLEGE OF HUMANITIES, ARTS AND SCIENCES (C CHAS) Department scholarships a Art Scholarships Up to \$1,000 Portfolio review; visit the UNI Scholarship Application for details awards are School of Music (SOM) Scholarships Up to \$6,000 Admission to the SOM; Visit the UNI Scholarship Application for details determined to committee review. review.
-Theatre Activity Scholarships Up to \$1,000 "B" average or rank in upper 30% of high school graduating class Visit the UNI Scholarship Application for details Science Technology & Mathematics Scholarships Up to \$1,000 Plan to major in one of the following: Biology, Chemistry & Biochemistry, Computer Science, Earth Science, Technology, Mathematics, Physics, Science Teaching or Environmental Science.
-James E. Kercheval Memorial Scholarships \$5,000 to \$8,000 Serious interest in pursuing a major in Chemistry or Biochemistry -
+WILSON COLLEGE OF BUSINESS Wilson College of Business Scholars Award \$750 to \$1,100 per year Plan to major in a Business program High school GPA of 3.5+ and a composite ACT of 25+ Priority given to students admitted by January 15 Wilson College of Business UNI-T.E.D.
+Scholarship \$250 to \$750 per year Plan to major in a Business program High school GPA of 3.3+ Students must identify as being part of a traditionally underrepresented population (African American/Black, Hispanic/Latino, Alaskan Native or American Indian, Noel Scholars Up to in state Cost of Attendance lowa Resident Cost of Attendance New high school graduate from lowa GPA of 3.0+ Full details on the Noel Scholars Website: admissions.uni.edu/financial-aid/noel-scholars Wilson Student Scholars Up to in state Cost of Attendance Iowa Resident Cost of Attendance Current senior attending a Tama County high school with preference for a student from North Tama High School Full details on the Wilson Student Scholars Website: admissions.uni.edu/financial-aid/david-w-wilson-scholars-endowed-fund COLLEGE OF SOCIAL AND BEHAVIORAL SCIENCES (CSBS) CSBS Scholar Awards Up to \$2,000 Academic achievement Plan to major in one of the CSBS degree programs CSBS Multicultural Scholar Awards Up to \$2,000 Underrepresented racial, cultural or ethnic background Plan to major in one of the CSBS degree programs Academic achievement Financial need may be considered Alderman Scholarships Up to \$2,000 Good academic standing Plan to major in one of the CSBS degree programs Awarded to needy, worthy and appreciative students who have experienced difficulties COLLEGE OF EDUCATION (COE) COE Scholars Award Up to \$1,000 per year Plan to major in one of the COE degree programs Academic Achievement Benjamin J. Allen Teacher Education Scholar Awards lowa resident tuition per year Plan to major in one of the COE degree programs Academic Achievement lowa resident COLLEGE OF HUMANITIES, ARTS AND SCIENCES (C HAS) Department scholarships competitive.
+M Art Scholarships Up to \$5,000 Portfolio review; visit the UNI Scholarship Application for details awards are determined.
+School of Music (SOM) Scholarships Up to \$6,000 Admission to the SOM; Visit the UNI Scholarship Application for details Committee review.
+Theatre Activity Scholarships Up to \$2,500 "B" average or rank in upper 30% of high school graduating class Visit the UNI Scholarship Application for details Science Technology & Mathematics Scholarships Up to \$5,000 Plan to major in one of the following: Biology, Chemistry & Biochemistry, Computer Science, Earth Science, Technology, Mathematics, Physics, Science Teaching or Environmental Science.